metacall/core/docs/README.md

 Functions are an abstract callable representation of functions, methods or procedures loaded by [`loaders`](/source/loaders).
 The functions are like a template who is linked to a loader run-time and allows to do a foreign function call.

 A function is composed by a name and a signature.
 The signature defines the arguments name, type, and return type if any.
-When a function is loaded, **METACALL** tries to inspect the signature and records the types if any.
+When a function is loaded, **MetaCall** tries to inspect the signature and records the types if any.
 It stores the arguments name and size and also a concrete type that will be used later by the loader to implement the call to the run-time.

 The function interface must be implemented by the [`loaders`](/source/loaders) and it has the following form.